coecms/cms-wiki/Wiki/starting/starting-leaving.md

 ## Your Exit Email Notification

-About 2 months before you leave, you should receive the following email:
+About 2 months prior to your departure, you should receive the following email:

 ```{dropdown}
 Dear xxxx,